vwellmo57/CircuitPython/README.md

 #### Lessons
 In this assignment, we learned how to use the new metro express board as well as CircuitPython using Mu.
+Circuit python is really just Arduino but simpler and more reliant on spacing.
 #### Important Code
 `LEDFade.py`
 ``` python